Do you have an overweight dog?

-Just like people, dogs can quickly put on a few unwanted pounds, especially as they get older and exercise less.
-In fact, a staggering 35%* of all dogs in the UK are overweight - and most owners don't even realise it until they take their pets to the vet for a related illness.
-Overweight and obese dogs are much more likely to develop obesity-related health problems such as diabetes, respiratory conditions, arthritis, even behavioural problems.
-So it's easy to see why monitoring your dog's weight and body condition carefully is important.
+As excess weight and rates of obesity in dogs increases, so do the risk of developing related health problems.
+A staggering 35%* of all dogs in the UK are overweight – and most owners don't even realise it until they take their pets to the vet for a related illness.
+Obese and overweight dogs are much more likely to develop health problems such as diabetes, respiratory conditions, arthritis and even behavioural problems, so it's easy to see why monitoring your dog's weight and body condition carefully is important.

 Consult your vet

-If your dog fails to lose weight despite increasing activity and cutting out treats, speak to your vet again, who may want to investigate for underlying medical problems that can cause weight gain.
-You may also be able to join your vet’s weight-reduction group to provide regular monitoring of your dog’s weight as well as provide lots of tips and advice.
-Successful weight loss in dogs is a slow and steady and the secret to success is patience.
+If your dog fails to lose weight despite increased activity and reduced calories, speak to your vet again, who may want to investigate any underlying medical problems that can cause dog weight gain.
+Your vet’s practice might also offer a weight-reduction group for dogs, which will help you to monitor your dog’s weight as well as provide lots of tips and advice.
+Successful weight loss in dogs is a slow and steady process, and the secret to success is patience.

-You should also consider a specially formulated 'light' food.
-Light products have a lower fat content than standard small-dog products, but are enriched with essential nutrients to meet your dog’s needs even when rations are reduced.
-Note, however, that if you currently feed your dog a specific diet for a medical condition, or a sensitive or delicate formula, seek veterinary advice before making any diet changes.
+You could also consider a specially formulated 'light' food for your overweight dog.
+‘Light’ products have a lower fat content than standard dog food products, but are enriched with essential nutrients to meet your dog’s needs even when their rations are reduced.
+If you currently feed your dog a specific diet for a medical condition, or a sensitive or delicate formula, make sure you talk to your vet before making any dietary changes.

-Once your dog has returned to ideal body condition, slightly adjust the amount you give them to help stabilise their weight – you don’t want them to keep losing the pounds!
+Once your dog has returned to their ideal body condition, slightly adjust the amount you give them to help stabilise their weight – you don’t want them to keep losing the pounds!
 Continue to regularly monitor your dog’s body condition so your furry friend stays happy and healthy.

 It's always a good idea to consult your vet before putting your dog on a weight-loss programme, as your dog's weight is very strongly linked to their health.
-As well as helping you to develop an individual weight-loss regime for your pet, your vet will also be able to track progress and provide ongoing support.
-Many practices have a regular weight-loss clinic at no extra charge to help keep you and your pet motivated and on the right track.
+As well as helping you to develop an individual weight-loss regime for your pet, your vet will also be able to track progress and provide you with ongoing support.
+Many practices have a regular weight-loss clinic to help keep you and your pet motivated and on the right track.

-Weight loss should be gradual - over several months depending on how much your dog has to lose - and may in some cases take up to a year.
-If weight is lost too fast, your dog will probably just put it back on, so be patient. *Source: PDSA 2009
+Dog weight loss should be gradual – over several months depending on how much your dog has to lose – and may in some cases take up to a year.
+If your dog loses weight too fast, they can easily put it all back on, so be patient.